-In this guide, we’re bringing you the main tips on writing a winning email marketing copy that will convert your leads into customers.
-Try incorporating all of these, in the order that makes the most sense for your brand and the industry you are in.
+This guide brings you the main tips for writing a winning email marketing copy that will convert your leads into customers.
+Try incorporating all of these in the order that makes the most sense for your brand and your industry.

 No one will even read your email if they, upon receiving it, think that it’s too long or irrelevant.
-You always need to cut to the chase and emphasize only the most important bits of information.
+You must always cut to the chase and emphasize only the most essential information.

-When you keep your email copy short and crispy, the reader will be able to quickly determine what you are offering, even if they only give your text a glance.
+When you keep your email copy short and crispy, the reader can quickly determine what you offer, even if they only glance at your text.
 The perfect length for your email copy depends on several factors.
 Firstly, some audience groups have a higher tolerance for longer content than others (more on that in the Targeting section).
-Secondly, it depends on the nature of your product or service: whether the core values can be presented in a couple of sentences, or they need more space.
+Secondly, it depends on the nature of your product or service: whether the core values can be presented in a couple of sentences or if they need more space.

-There is nothing inherently wrong with sending out longer emails if their length aid in the persuasion process.
+There is nothing inherently wrong with sending out longer emails if their length aid in persuasion.
 However, in principle, you should always stick to the “more or less” rule.
 It’s always better to offer the option of finding out more details about your products or services on your website.

 You should aim to write emails that are as personalized as possible.
 You can personalize emails by placing the recipient’s name in an accentuated spot within the text.
 For example, you can mention the recipient’s name right after the greeting (for example: “Hi Benedict!”).

-There are also tools that can place your recipient’s name in the Subject line, too.
-You can also place the name in strategic places in the body of your email copy (for example: “The reason we’re sending you this email, Benedict, is because…”).
+Some tools can also place your recipient’s name in the Subject line.
+You can also set the name in strategic places in the body of your email copy (for example: “The reason we’re sending you this email, Benedict, is because…”).

 To create a personalized and customized email copy, you can use a tool for creating and sending emails that allows you to use custom fields in your email copy.
 This will create a personal touch for your recipient and significantly increase the chances of your email being read.